peazip/PeaZip/peazip-sources/readme.txt

 If desired, system dependent resources can be omitted to reduce the size of the package, i.e. in non-Windows packages it can be safely removed sample .bat and .reg files, being of no use.
 This directory should contain (or link to) peazip_help.pdf in its root in order to provide offline help to users.

-(peazip)/res/share/batch subfolder contains sample scripts to use PeaZip from command line, .desktop files, SendTo examples for Windows, and freedesktop_integration subpath which contains files for integration in desktop environments compliant with freedesktop standars (i.e. Gnome, KDE, and other common Linux DE)
+(peazip)/res/share/batch subfolder contains sample scripts to use PeaZip from command line scripts, .desktop files, SendTo examples for Windows, macOS .workflow service menus, and freedesktop_integration subpath which contains files for integration in desktop environments compliant with freedesktop standars (i.e. Gnome, KDE, and other common Linux DE)

 (peazip)/res/share/copying contains copying.txt (the license file for PeaZip project sources, released under LGPLv3) and third-parties directory containing thir party licenses.